‘Our worst fears': Kidnapped baby, parents, uncle found dead

 “Our worst fears have been confirmed,” Merced County Sheriff Vern Warnke said at a Wednesday night news conference.

-Warnke did not release any information about how and when police believe they were killed.
-He said the victims were close to each other when found by a farm worker in a remote area.
+Warnke said the victims were close to each other when found by a farm worker tending to an almond orchard in a remote area near the town of Dos Palos, about 20 miles south of Merced where the family was kidnapped on Monday.

+He said he believed the family was killed before their relatives reported them missing Monday.

 The grim announcement came after authorities earlier Wednesday released surveillance video of a man kidnapping 8-month-old Aroohi Dheri; her mother Jasleen Kaur, 27; father Jasdeep Singh, 36; and uncle Amandeep Singh, 39, on Monday.